riandy-dimas/gitlab-deployment-info/README.md

 3. Open `chrome://extensions` in your browser
 4. Enable **Developer mode** (top right corner)
 5. Click **Load unpacked**
-6. Select the folder where the extension was downloaded
+6. Select the folder where this extension was downloaded

 ---